 - Office equipment including computers, telephones, printers, faxes, and copiers.

-- Software use include Microsoft Word, Excel, Outlook, Blackboard, and internal database software.
+- Software including Microsoft Word, Microsoft Excel, Microsoft Outlook, Blackboard, and internal database software.

-Works primarily within a climate controlled environment within an office setting mostly sedentary with frequent sitting, occasional walking and lifting, and frequent near vision use for reading and computer use.
-Noise level is generally moderate.
+Works primarily within a climate-controlled environment within an office setting mostly sedentary with frequent sitting, occasional walking and lifting, and frequent near vision use for reading and computer use.
+The noise level is generally moderate.

 This job has no supervisory responsibilities.